 Gruyere Roasted Brussels Sprouts

 Growing up, I had to finish my vegetables before I was excused from the table.
 Well, when it was Brussels sprouts, I cringed.
 They seemed so soggy and lifeless with a taste that was far from my favorite.
 Lately, it seems that Brussels sprouts are all the rage, even at the fanciest restaurants!
 Once I tried an expensive side of balsamic roasted Brussels sprouts at a local restaurant, I knew I could make my own and I was hooked!
-And so, I have been playing around with variations of the vegetable, from this recipe to Bacon Wrapped Brussels Sprouts to Brussels Sprouts in Maple Bourbon Sauce, just to name a few!
+And so, I have been playing around with variations of the vegetable, from this recipe to Bacon Wrapped Brussels Sprouts to Smashed Brussels Sprouts to Brussels Sprouts in Maple Bourbon Sauce, just to name a few!

 Gruyere Cheese Substitutes